HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="top-vendor-prefixes.png",
-  caption="Relative popularity of vendor prefixes, as a percent of occurrences.", description="Bar chart of the relative popularity of vendor prefixes, as a percent of occurrences. -webkit makes up 49% of vendor prefix usage on mobile pages, -moz 23%, -ms 19%, -o 8%, -khtml 1%, and 0% for -pie, -js, and -ie. Desktop is similar.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=702800205&format=interactive", sheets_gid="67014375", sql_file="vendor_prefix_properties.sql"
+  caption="Relative popularity of vendor prefixes, as a percent of occurrences.", description="Bar chart of the relative popularity of vendor prefixes, as a percent of occurrences. `-webkit` makes up 49% of vendor prefix usage on mobile pages, `-moz` 23%, `-ms` 19%, `-o` 8%, `-khtml` 1%, and 0% for `-pie`, `-js`, and `-ie`.
+Desktop is similar.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=702800205&format=interactive", sheets_gid="67014375", sql_file="vendor_prefix_properties.sql"
 ) }}

 Prefixed pseudo-classes are not nearly as common as properties, with none of them being used in more than 10% of pages.
-Nearly two thirds of all prefixed pseudo-classes **overall** are for styling placeholders.
+Nearly two thirds of all prefixed pseudo-classes overall are for styling placeholders.
 In contrast, the standard `:placeholder-shown` pseudo-class is barely used, encountered in less than 0.34% of pages.

 {{ figure_markup(
   image="vendor-prefix-pseudo-classes.png",
-  caption="The most popular vendor-prefixed pseudo-classes as a percent of pages.", description="Bar chart of the most popular vendor-prefixed pseudo-classes as a percent of pages. :ms-input-placeholder is used on 10% of mobile pages, :-moz-placeholder 8%, :-mox-focusring 2%, and 1% or less for the following: :-webkit-full-screen, :-moz-full-screen, :-moz-any-link, :-webkit-autofill, :-o-prefocus, :-ms-fullscreen, :-ms-input-placeholder [sic], :-ms-lang, :-moz-ui-invalid, :-webkit-input-placeholder, :-moz-input-placeholder, and :-webkit-any-link.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1884876858&format=interactive", sheets_gid="67014375", width="600", height="650", sql_file="vendor_prefix_pseudo_classes.sql"
+  caption="The most popular vendor-prefixed pseudo-classes as a percent of pages.", description="Bar chart of the most popular vendor-prefixed pseudo-classes as a percent of pages. `:ms-input-placeholder` is used on 10% of mobile pages, `:-moz-placeholder` 8%, `:-mox-focusring` 2%, and 1% or less for the following: `:-webkit-full-screen`, :-moz-full-screen, :-moz-any-link, `:-webkit-autofill`, `:-o-prefocus,` `:-ms-fullscreen`, `:-ms-input-placeholder` [sic], `:-ms-lang`, `:-moz-ui-invalid`, `:-webkit-input-placeholder`, `:-moz-input-placeholder`, and `:-webkit-any-link`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1884876858&format=interactive", sheets_gid="1477158006", width="600", height="650", sql_file="vendor_prefix_pseudo_classes.sql"